+In April 2020, the NCAP Discussion Group published the NCAP Gap Analysis Brief to help inform the design of Studies 2 and 3.
+[131] It stated the following regarding datasets:

+“Since the new gTLD program, various new data sets have become available that may provide additional telemetry to better understand and assess name collision risks.
+The new gTLD name collision risk assessment was conducted against a few years of DITL DNS traffic data.
+Unfortunately, the DITL data set has several limitations, as it only provides a few days per year of authoritative root server DNS traffic, is contributed by root server operators on a voluntary basis, may be anonymized due to privacy concerns, and […] may require a different method of analysis.
+Since the last TLD round, the collection of DITL data has continued and may provide better longitudinal measurements pre/post the new TLD delegations.
+Other entities have also started to retain high fidelity root DNS traffic that may provide better insights.
+The emergence of popular open recursive resolvers has also transpired and dramatically shaped the DNS ecosystem since the new gTLD delegations.
+These recursive services may provide a richer and more complete understanding of name collisions if they can be utilized for analysis.
+Other potential data repositories of interest would also include the ORDINAL DNS data as well as Certificate Transparency records, neither of which existed during the previous assessment.”

-It is not obvious that additional datasets would be needed for Studies 2 and 3.
+It is not clear that additional datasets are needed for Studies 2 and 3.
 Information on previous and recent leakage of corp, home, and mail should already be captured in the DITL and ORDINAL datasets.
 A current dataset for corp.com could be valuable for comparing current leakage of the corp domain to 2014-era leakage.
 Similar datasets for the home and mail counterparts to corp.com (e.g., home.com and mail.com) might also be valuable, although much of the same information might be available through the DITL and ORDINAL datasets.
+A current dataset similar to what was collected for the 2017 ICANN OCTO study would provide information on current corp, home, and mail leakage.
+Additional data from sources like the recursive services mentioned by the NCAP DG could be beneficial but are not clearly necessary for the studies.

 As for identifying causes of name collisions, they have already been established in some cases, usually by individuals researching a particular leaked TLD to find its origin.
 There is unlikely to be any dataset that would contain root causes; identifying root causes is generally going to require research on a case-by-case basis.
 Based on previous research and studies, such as [76], it seems quite likely that there is not a single root cause for most name collisions, but rather several types of root causes.